[Long Read] Next Irish Election will test whether what a government does makes a difference

 A new quotidian reality

-In the reality there is nothing inevitable about the next Irish election.
-Despite its successes, in the febrile digital world where we now reside there are no irrevocable triumphs for this government, or the next.
+In reality there is nothing inevitable about the next Irish election.
+Despite its successes, in the febrile digital world where we now reside there are no irrevocable triumphs for this government, or any other.

-Social media, originated in the States, has built on traits within American culture that the writer Kurt Anderson up sums as Fantasyland which features conspiracy theorists in search of monsters to destroy.
+Social media, originated in the States, has built on traits within American culture that the writer Kurt Anderson up sums as Fantasyland featuring conspiracy theorists in search of monsters to destroy.

 William Borroughs, the famous writer and junkie once memorably wrote, ‘nothing is true and everything is permitted’.
-Thus people believe SF’s promises of a united Ireland, even when the evidence contradicts.
+Thus people believe SF’s promises of a united Ireland, even when the evidence contradicts it.

 Ultimately the next election will be a bench test of whether what a government actually does makes a difference in a world of self actualising feedback loops.
-Democracy, as ever, is a work in progress.
+Democracy, as ever, remains a work in progress.

 Photo by Harrison Mitchell on Unsplash